Key Takeaways

 Loose Tooth

-A loose tooth could be caused by gum disease or by a blow to the mouth.
+A loose tooth could be caused by gum disease or by a blow to the mouth, as opposed to a baby tooth.
 In any case, it is a serious problem.
 You should see your dentist.

 Lost filling